Value of Former Ranks

 Our sometimes small adjustments make a big difference on the street and the result is a very different approach but still, the debt is always acknowledged.

 Many new styles choose a different approach.
-I recall purchaseing a video where the presenter began by saying something like, "I earned black belts in Judo, Karate, and Jujitsu but I no longer claim any rank in those styles, I have thrown away (or burnt) my diplomas." i.e. he is trying to tell us that all those styles are worthless garbage and he is about to sell us the truth.
+I recall purchasing a video where the presenter began by saying something like, "I earned black belts in Judo, Karate, and Jujitsu but I no longer claim any rank in those styles, I have thrown away my belts and burnt my diplomas." i.e. he is trying to tell us that all those styles are worthless garbage, and he is about to sell us the truth.

 I want to analyze his statement.